Dezful: Transportation

 There are direct flights from Tehran to Dezful (and reverse) at least twice a day.
 There are also weekly flights from Dezful to Mashhad (mawhad or mašhad).
 Dezful can also be reached by the Iranian railways.

 Buses are available from almost all Iranian major cities to Dezful or one of its adjacent cities.
-Trains of the Trans-Iranian Railway serve the neighboring town of Andimeshk.
+Trains of the Trans-Iranian Railway serve the neighbouring town of Andimeshk.